sttaseen/data-science-portfolio/README.md

 ## Contents

+- ### Computer Vision:
+	- [Action Recognition: Isolated Sign Language Recognition (ISLR)](https://github.com/sttaseen/sign-language-summer-research): Training and testing different action recognition models and data augmentation techniques on ISLR datasets.
+	- [Object Detection: Sign Language](https://github.com/sttaseen/object-detector.git): Training a tensorflow object detection model to read sign language and translate to text in real-time.

+	_Tools: PyTorch, MMAction2, Pandas, Numpy, OpenCV2, PIL, Seaborn, Matplotlib, and Tensorflow._

+- ### Data Analysis and Visualisation
+	- __Python__
+		- [Ankara University Turkish Sign Language Dataset (AUTSL)](https://github.com/sttaseen/sign-language-summer-research/blob/main/eda/autsl/EDA.ipynb): Analysis of one of the largest sign language recognition datasets to explore the different strengths and weaknesses of the dataset.
+		- [Word-Level American Sign Language (ASL)](https://github.com/sttaseen/sign-language-summer-research/blob/main/eda/wlasl/EDA.ipynb): Analysis of one of the most popular sign language recognition datasets to compare with the AUTSL dataset.
+		- [Ecommerce Customer Time Spread Analysis](https://github.com/sttaseen/data-science-portfolio/blob/ad669c37a23218d422c88051d4c1087fdc9d794a/Supervised%20Machine%20Learning/Linear%20Regression/Ecommerce%20Company%20-%20Time%20Spent.ipynb): Analysis of time spent by users in-store, on the company's mobile app and on their website to determine needed improvements for the company.
+		- [Ad-Click Based on Personal Info](https://github.com/sttaseen/data-science-portfolio/blob/ad669c37a23218d422c88051d4c1087fdc9d794a/Supervised%20Machine%20Learning/Logistic%20Regression/Ecommerce%20Logistic%20Regression.ipynb): Analysis of the likelihood of an ad being clicked based on the features of the ad and the personal info of the user.

+	_Tools: Pandas, Seaborn, and Matplotlib_

+	- __R__
+		As a part of part-II software engineering, I have done some data analysis in R [here](https://github.com/sttaseen/R-Exercises).
+These are uncommented and not pleasing to the eye.
+I will format these in the future to be readable.

 - ### Machine Learning

 	- [Decision Trees: LendingClub Loan Repayment](https://github.com/sttaseen/data-science-portfolio/blob/ad669c37a23218d422c88051d4c1087fdc9d794a/Supervised%20Machine%20Learning/Decision%20Tree%20and%20Random%20Forests/Decision%20Trees%20and%20Random%20Forest%20-%20LendingClub.ipynb): A model to predict if a loan will be repaid by a debtor using decision trees on real dataset on lendingclub.com from Kaggle.